wodby/drupal-docs/docs/containers/nginx.md

 ## Files proxy

 You can proxy all requests to files to (similar to what drupal module stage_file_proxy does) by adding the environment variable `NGINX_DRUPAL_FILE_PROXY_URL` to URL of your Drupal instance with files, e.g. `http://example.com`

+## Mod pagespeed

+Nginx comes with [mod_pagespeed](https://www.modpagespeed.com/) which is disabled by default.
+To enable it add `NGINX_PAGESPEED=on` environment variable to Nginx service.